zainmehdi/Optical-Flow-based-Obstacle-Avoidance/README.md

 - Porting it to ROS melodic and OpenCV version 4
 - Possible porting to ROS2 as well
 - Implement heuristic based optical avoidance
+- Field tests with actual robot
+- Introduction of reinforcement learning